-While you can apply for an RN license with an Associate Degree in Nursing, New York State passed a law in 2018 that requires newly licensed registered nurses obtain a Bachelor of Science in Nursing within 10 years of initial licensure.
+While you can apply for an RN license with an Associate Degree in Nursing, New York State passed a law in 2017 that requires newly licensed registered nurses obtain a Bachelor of Science in Nursing within 10 years of initial licensure.
 Therefore, it’s in your best interest to get your bachelor’s degree in nursing right from the start so you won’t have to go back to school later.

 Job Outlook for NYC Nurses

-The BLS also projects the number of registered nurse jobs in New York State to increase by 20% from 2016 to 2026.
-Currently, the state ranks third in the country for having some of the highest employment levels for this occupation.
+The BLS also projects the number of registered nurse jobs in the United States to increase by 9% from 2020 to 2030.
+Currently, the state ranks third in the country for having some of the highest employment levels for this occupation, according to the BLS.

-To break the data down even further, the New York State Department of Labor anticipates registered nurse employment in NYC to increase by 19% between the years 2016 and 2026.
-Currently, the department lists $77,000 as the annual salary for an entry-level registered nurse in New York City.
+To break the data down even further, the New York State Department of Labor anticipates registered nurse employment in NYC to increase by 24.6% between the years 2018 and 2028.
+Currently, the BLS lists $93,320 as the annual salary for a registered nurse in New York.

 Ready to Make Your Mark?